We want to ensure that when you visit our websites, you can do so in the confidence that your personal data is safe and secure.

 View our legal disclaimer for social networking and discussion forum to find out about confidentiality when posting on our social networking profiles or discussion forum.

-If you want to take advantage of other functionality (for example, viewing your council tax online), you will need to provide additional information.
-This may include your name, address and your council tax/housing rents number.
+If you want to take advantage of other functionality (for example, viewing your council house/garage rent balance online), you will need to provide additional information.
+This includes your housing rents number and date of birth.
 This information will be used for verification purposes and we will not pass any of this information to a third party.

 All pages which are used to collect payment details are secure pages (they have a web address starting with 'https' rather than 'http').
 This means that any payments you make through this website are encrypted.